julelang/manual/src/std/jule-sema.md

 	Init: Expr  // Nil for not initialized.
 }
 ```
-Expression Model: for built-in new function calls.
+Expression Model: for built\-in new function calls\.

 ## BuiltinPanicCallExpr
 ```jule